vwala/docs/content/merchant/how-to-create-a-test-account-or-bulk-upload-data.md

 #### Important - You must disable our fraud system during testing

-vwa.la has a built-in anti-fraud system**.** This system prevents a influencer from creating personal orders.
+vwa.la has a built-in anti-fraud system.
+This system prevents a influencer from creating personal orders.

 If you have created a test influencer and are creating test orders, you must first enable personal orders before creating your test order.
 When you have finished your testing, you can then disable personal orders.